 According to the National Academies of Sciences, Engineering, and Medicine, “An integrated supply chain can be defined as an association of customers and suppliers who, using management techniques, work together to optimize their collective performance in the creation, distribution, and support of an end product.”

-An integrated supply chain promotes product traceability, i.e., the monitoring of the life cycle of a good, including production, processing, and distribution.
+An integrated supply chain promotes product traceability, i.e., the monitoring of the life cycle of a good, including design, production, processing, and distribution.
 With synchronized operations, the different links of the supply chain know where each raw material, semi-finished good, or final product is located as well as the conditions in which each process was performed.

 Integration could involve the acquisition or merger of other companies to expand their services, as well as the development of new lines of business covering more stages of the supply chain.
 This strategy can be applied in two ways: